NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 * Implemented time window selection for trend graphs/tables

 ### Bug Fixes
-* General refinements and polishing to the sidebar css
+* General refinements and polishing to the sidebar CSS
 * Fixed an issue where graphs weren't appearing correctly on the trends page
 * Fixed an issue where page wouldn't adjust to fit all new trend graphs